genesisneo/project-hermes/README.md

 ### Before pushing:
 ------

-Check your `default.html` and `index.html` before you commit you page on the LPP, make sure that the text are linked from the LPP database and if subscription flow exist.
-If subscription flow exist you don't need to include `default.html` file.
+Check your `default.html` and `index.html` before you commit you page on the LPP, make sure that the text are linked from the LPP database.
+You can use `UpgradeYourself/TR/_300/` as reference.
+If subscription flow exist on `SubscriptionState` folder on LPP repo, you don't need to include `default.html` file.